 The platform is growing, but there are several features that make it one of the investment apps to consider, namely:

-- No commissions, no account minimums, and no account fees
+- No commissions, no account minimums, and no fees required

 - Full suite of educational materials to help on your investing journey